-You can buy salted cherry blossoms at pickle-specialized stores in Japan.
+You can buy salt pickled cherry blossoms at pickle-specialized stores in Japan.
 For those living outside of Japan, I do not think your local Japanese grocery store might have them.
-So, I suggest getting Salted Cherry Blossoms online.
+So, I suggest getting them online on the link I have provided.

 About Cherry Blossom Rice Balls

-Cherry Blossom Rice Balls are basically plain white rice balls and topped with salted cherry blossom preserve.
+Cherry Blossom Rice Balls are basically plain white rice balls and topped with salt pickled cherry blossom preserve.
 Take freshly-cooked rice, and mold it with both hands into cylinders while it is still warm.
-Then, press the salted cherry blossom on top lightly until they stick together.
+Then, press the salt pickled cherry blossom on top lightly until they stick together.
 Very simple indeed, but the recipe bursts with salty flavor with a subtle floral accent from the preserved flower.
 Do not forget to wet your hands slightly and sprinkle your palms with a little salt each time you mold a rice ball to season it.